LeonardSellam/betteremail/README.md

 uvicorn main:app --reload
 ```

-/!\ To test the main endpoints you'll have to provide the idToken.
+/!\ To test the main endpoints you'll have to provide the Access Token.
 This token is obtained when the user SignIn with its provider.
-It's recommended to use a simple SPA or Postman workflow to get the ID Token.
+It's recommended to use a simple SPA or Postman workflow to get the Access Token.

 ### Launch the tests